thelbane/Apple-II-Programs/docs/_posts/2026-01-31-deconstructing-the-fifteen-puzzle.md

 POKE50,63+192*(N=P)
 ```

-This toggles between normal and inverse text mode. `POKE 50,63` is normal; `POKE 50,255` is inverse.
-When `N=P` (we're drawing the empty tile position), we get inverse mode—which shows up as a solid block.
+This toggles between normal and inverse text mode. `POKE 50,255` is normal; `POKE 50,63` is inverse.
+When `N=P` (we're drawing the empty tile position), we use normal mode to print spaces.
+Tiles are drawn in inverse.
+We use this POKE trick instead of a conditional statement to avoid adding more lines of code.

 ```
 R%=N/4